 - Closing time frame – The USDA loan program is unique because the loan files are processed in two steps.
 First by the mortgage company, bank or broker originating the loan, then the file goes through a final review at the local USDA Oklahoma office.
 This means that USDA loans will take an additional week to close when compared to other loans.
 Please note: USDA 502 Guaranteed loans can only be proceeded by approved mortgage companies, not directly by the USDA.
-USDA only processes their “Direct” loan in house.
-This program is set aside strictly for very low income, subsidized housing.
-Also note, USDA closing turn times do vary from state to state.
+USDA only processes their “Direct” loan in-house.
+This program is set aside strictly for very low-income, subsidized housing.
+Also note, that USDA closing turn times do vary from state to state.

 Oklahoma USDA Home Loan Eligibility

 The USDA mortgage has a few important eligibility requirements that must be met in order to use the program.
 Let’s take a closer look below.

 - The location of the house: The house you decide to purchase must be located in a select rural approved area according to the USDA property map here.
 You can input the property address and check to see if the house resides in an eligible location.
 The home can be any single-family, townhome or select FHA-approved condo.
 Mobile homes and manufactured homes are not allowed.
 If you need assistance finding USDA-approved homes in your area, please contact us below.

 - Your household income: The USDA Rural Development mortgage has income limits or “caps” in place.
 More importantly, the income caps apply to all income producers living in the house, even if they are NOT listed on the loan application.
 USDA limits vary based on the number of members living in the household, number of dependents, elderly, and county.
 Contact us below to discuss this in detail.